Carolina Panthers vs. New York Giants NFL Week 7 Odds, Plays and Insights for October 24, 2021

 - The combined points per game average of the two teams, 42.8, is 0.2 points fewer than Sunday's over/under.

-- These two squads surrender a combined 49.7 points per game, 6.7 more than this contest's over/under.
+- This contest's over/under is 6.7 points fewer than the 49.7 these two squads combine to give up per game in 2020.

-- The average total in Panthers games this season is 45.9, 2.9 points more than Sunday's over/under of 43.
+- The average total in Panthers games this season is 45.9, 2.9 points above Sunday's over/under of 43.

-- The 45.7 PPG average total in Giants games this season is 2.7 points more than this game's over/under.

 Panthers stats and trends